RIVER FALLS -- You witnessed a rare sight if you spotted Tyon “Ty” Edwards on foot in River Falls in recent months.

 Jenny said Ty, a 20-year-old River Falls resident with mild autism, will likely never drive a car.

-“To not have it bothered him,” she said.
+“To not have it bothered him,” his mother said.
 “It’s good to see him smile again and be happy.”

 Ty said neighbors can expect to see him riding all over town, including to his job at Chartwells at the University of Wisconsin-River Falls.